 This blog post on brown and cane sugar is part of our Food Facts blog series meant to expose some of these funny nuances and illustrate why they matter for your food creations.
 At Whisk, we glean insights from the half a billion recipe interactions that take place on our platform every month.
 Accurately classifying and grouping ingredients yielded from these recipes are incredibly important in creating better food experiences.
 In addition to using AI (artificial intelligence) and ML (machine learning) to help improve our understanding of these nuances, we employ human intellect to train computers on more complicated information that is inherent in food experiences and recipes.
 Hopefully you learn a thing or two along the way.

 Have you ever wondered why some recipes call for brown sugar over refined sugar?
 What’s the difference between raw sugar and coconut sugar?
 You might wonder if one is healthier than another or if one creates a different texture in the final dish.
 No need to feel confused about these sweet granules anymore.
 Let’s set it straight.

 Raw sugar is the least processed form of sugar, created when sugar millers grind and press sugar cane to extract the sweet juices and form crystals.
-These crystals are light, golden brown, and after going through the filtration and hot water washes, the sugar contains 96 percent sucrose and four percent plant material.
+These crystals are light, golden brown, and after going through the filtration and hot water washes, the sugar contains 96% sucrose and 4% plant material.
 Raw sugar has about 15 calories per teaspoon and can either be purchased by consumers or to the refinery for further processing.

 White sugar is highly refined and is made from sugarcane and sugar beets.
 The refining process removes impurities through a chemical process but may also remove beneficial nutrients.
 It’s made up of 50 percent fructose and 50 percent glucose.
 It contains 16.3 calories per teaspoon.